-The CentOS Project Corporate Design is applied to The CentOS Project Visual Manifestations.
-A visual manifestation is any medium, digital or printed, used by The CentOS Project to communicate its existence (e.g., The CentOS Distribution, The CentOS Web and The CentOS Showroom).
+The CentOS Project corporate design is applied to every single visual manifestations The CentOS Project as organization wants to express its existence.
+Examples of the most relevant visual manifestations inside The CentOS Project are The CentOS Distribution, The CentOS Web and The CentOS Stationery.